plone/documentation/docs/classic-ui/images.md

 tag = scale_util.scale("image", width="600", height="200")
 ```

+(classic-ui-images-using-image_scale0-in-templates-label)=

 ### Using image_scale in templates

-You could use the URL-variant from above, but that would be an an uncached version.
+You could use the URL-variant from above, but that would be an uncached version.
 To create a cached scale in a page template you can do the following:

 ```xml
 <div tal:define="scale_view context/@@images;